Karla Cornejo Villavicencio: The Undocumented Americans

 Cornejo Villavicencio built trust slowly within the communities of undocumented immigrants, helped by her own undocumented status and her fluency in Spanish, taking notes by hand instead of relying on a tape recorder.
 She developed close relationships with the interviewees, offering emotional support, resources, educational assistance, and advocacy.
 In her work, she explores themes like immigration, spirituality, and identity.
 Cornejo also addresses the impact of immigration, deportation and undocumented life on mental health, particularly among young individuals.
 Cornejo Villavicencio wrote The Undocumented Americans intending to depict undocumented immigrants as more than the one-dimensional caricatures accepted by society.
 She wanted to shift focus from adolescent immigrants to older ones who tend to be treated as unambitious because of their job titles such as domestic workers or day laborers.
 Cornejo Villavicencio gives voice to undocumented people who are parents, grandparents, and breadwinners for their families.
 These are people who she feels voices are silenced and whose struggles are ignored by society.
 She shares personal stories, such as witnessing her father collapse and sob on the floor after losing his job, highlighting the harsh reality faced by many migrant children.
-Cornejo Villavicencio considers herself a essayist and when describing The Undocumented Americans she believes it is a work of non-fiction influenced by creative ethnographies and testimonials, being a Latin American genre.
+Cornejo Villavicencio considers herself an essayist and when describing The Undocumented Americans she believes it is a work of non-fiction influenced by creative ethnographies and testimonials, being a Latin American genre.
 After the book was completed she destroyed her notes.
 She changed the names and any personal details that could be used to identify the subjects.
 The book is dedicated to Claudia Gomez Gonzalez, an undocumented immigrant who was killed by border agents shortly after crossing the Mexican border.
 Gonzalez's story resonated deeply with Cornejo, as Gonzalez was killed due to her desire to achieve unfulfilled dreams in a country known as the land of opportunity and growth.
 Cornejo Villavicencio, who considers herself "a good poster child for those opportunities," wishes she "could have protected her."

 Shereen Marisol Meraji says the book "profiles people who've paid a steep price for the so-called American Dream".
 Cornejo Villavicencio had originally written the book as her dissertation at Yale; when she presented it, it was failed, she believes because she "criticized the legacy of migration studies, where I found a fixation on brown skin, on calloused hands".
 She places the book in the Latin American literary genre testimonio.